hotmic-wp/hotmic-media-player-ios/README.md

 - Swift UIKit app
     - Integration in Objective-C or SwiftUI apps is not officially supported.
 - App is live on the App Store
     - HotMicMediaPlayer uses the UIWebView framework for YouTube playback.
 Apple does not allow new apps to use UIWebView.
-This component can also be removed if YouTube playback is not required for the use-case.
 - App uses view controller based status bar appearance
 - App supports portrait and landscape orientations
 - App disables Bitcode